Is Sodium bromide (NaBr) an acid or base or salt?

 Since NaBr doesn’t contain any hydrogen ion, it is unable to release the proton in an aqueous solution.

-So, as per Arrhenius’s theory, NaBr aqueous solution doesn’t have any property of acidic due to the absence of H+ ions.
+So, as per Arrhenius’s theory, NaBr aqueous solution doesn’t have any property of acid due to the absence of H+ ions.
 Therefore, we can say NaBr is not an Arrhenius acid.

 Bronsted-Lowry’s theory for an acid state that ” A compound is said to be acid when dissolved in water they donate the proton to other species and make conjugate base”.